yeslogic/prince-docs/docs/server-integration.md

 }
 ```

-The value of `relationship` must be one of the names defined in PDF 2.0:
+The value of `relationship` must be one of the AFRelationship keys defined in PDF 2.0:

     Source
     Data